 Setting up a hearing accessibility shortcut in your Control Center will make it easier to turn on these settings, rather than searching through the Settings app every time you want to enable them.

 To set up a shortcut for turning on hearing accessibility features like Live Listen and Conversation Boost, first go into the iOS Settings app and go to the Control Center section.
 Then, add the Hearing control, which has a blue icon with an ear on it.
-That icon will then be accessible in your iPhone’s Control Center, and you can press it to open accessibility options like Live Listen.
+That icon will be accessible in your iPhone’s Control Center, and you can press it to open accessibility options like Live Listen.

 How to set up Live Listen on iOS

 The Live Listen feature for iOS-compatible audio devices, such as AirPods Pro, is in the accessibility settings of your iPhone or iPad.
-Live listen uses the microphones in your AirPods Pro to feed processed external sounds into your ears, basically working similarly to hearing aids.
+Live Listen uses the microphones in your AirPods Pro to feed processed external sounds into your ears, basically working similarly to hearing aids.

 To set up Live Listen, first make sure you’ve set up the hearing accessibility shortcut in your Control Center settings.
 When you press the ear icon in your Control Center, you will have the option to turn on Live Listen using your AirPods Pro or any other compatible audio device.